slin96/master-thesis/related-work/README.md

 - An Intermediate Representation for Optimizing Machine Learning Pipelines
 - noWorkflow: a Tool for Collecting, Analyzing, and Managing Provenance from Python Scripts
 - Model Selection Management Systems: The Next Frontier of Advanced Analytics
-- Rondo: A Programming Platform for Generic Model Management

 - [Deployment and Model Management](https://link.springer.com/chapter/10.1007/978-3-030-45574-3_10)